Q: What is plaque (and tartar)?

 Q: Is one toothpaste better than others?

 A: Generally, no. However, it's advisable to use a toothpaste containing fluoride to decrease the incidence of dental decay.
-We recommend our patients use what tastes good to them as long as it contains fluoride and has the ADA Seal of Approval.
+We recommend our patients use what tastes good to them as long as it contains fluoride and has the

 Q: How often should I floss?